DeepPavlovAdmin/convai/README.md

 - August 4, 2020: We held the kick-off webinar.
 Missed it?
 You can watch the playback [here](https://www.youtube.com/watch?v=2cSLNScJqFk).
 - August 10, 2020: New baselines for the `question_relevance` have been added.
 The code is also available on Google Colab.
 - September 08, 2020: Due to multiple requests, we have extended the deadline for participation in Stage 1 for one week.
+- September 22, 2020: Amazon Science is sponsoring the Stage 2 of the challenge
+- September 23, 2020: We are happy to announce four teams which were selected for the Stage 2:
+    - Karl
+    - NTES_ALONG
+    - TAL ML
+    - Soda

 # Awards